Make-School-Courses/MS-123/README.md

 To pass this course you must meet the following requirements:

+test lololol

 - Complete all required assignments
 - Pass all projects according to the associated project rubric
 - Pass the final summative assessment according to the rubric as specified in this class
     - This will be further explained in the [study guide](ADD_STUDY_GUIDE_LNK)